LezMalmo/LilyGO-TTGO-HiGrow/README.md

+VERSION 1.X.X IS NO LONGER SUPPORTET, I HAVE CHANGED TO A MUCH BETTER VERSION, BEING VERSION 3.X.X, WHICH CAN BE FOUND <a href="https://github.com/pesor/LILYGO-TTGO-T-Higrow"> HERE https://github.com/pesor/LILYGO-TTGO-T-Higrow</a>

 ### Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.